layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/explore-dapr-with-meshery/conclusion/quiz.md

       - id: "d"
         text: "Docker Desktop"
   - id: "q2"
-    text: "What key accomplishments were achieved in this course?
-(Select all that apply)"
+    text: "What key accomplishments were achieved in this course?"
     type: "multiple-answers"
     marks: 2
     options: